aylanonsense/lil-hoops/README.md

-# lil-physics
+# lil-hoops
-A lil game with that FANCY physics the kids are all on about these days.
+A lil hoop-shootin' game with those FANCY physics the kids are all on about these days.